 David automatically said ‘get into the dinghy and start the engine’ so we could try to pull away the boat very slowly.
 But how unlucky that our outboard engine broke down the night before.
 That was of no use.
 Everyone in the anchorage was still asleep and there was no option of getting to them because they were too far away.
 We had do to something ‘NOW’.

 David had the idea to use the bow thruster to try and swing our bow a bit between the rocks from one side to another, meanwhile he had full reverse throttle.
 Several calls on the VHF radio asking for help were made but no answer.
 After half an hour it seemed like Ker Marie was moving, and yes she was, very slowly.
 David did it!
-He saved Ker Marie getting onto the rocks!
+He saved Ker Marie!